 If you attach any documents to your comment, it will be distributed to the Commission or Committee in accordance with the deadlines described above.

-Joining the roundtable discussion on Zoom as an attendee:
+Joining the webinar as an attendee:

-Join from a PC, Mac, iPad, iPhone or Android device:
+Please click the link below to join the webinar from a PC, Mac, iPad, iPhone or Android device:

 Please click this URL to join.